ScrippsDC/thoroughbredDeaths/README.md

 ##### **Deaths**

-We are using data from [Horseracing Wrongs](https://horseracingwrongs.org/) with horse names to identify race horses that died.
-The data is authored and maintained by Patrick Battuello, compiled from a variety of sources, including regular open records requests to state horse racing commissions, and from media reports.
-Not all horses in the database are named, either because they weren't yet named when they died, or because their names weren't part of the necropsy reports.
+We are using data from [Horseracing Wrongs](https://horseracingwrongs.org/) to identify race horses that died.
+The data is maintained by Patrick Battuello, compiled from a variety of sources, including state racing commissions, industry sources, track officials, and media reports.
+Not all horses in the database are named, either because they died before being named, or because their names weren't part of the necropsy reports.
 Horseracing Wrongs classifies each death as related to racing ("R"), training ("T"), or if it occurred in the horse's stall ("S").

+That information is scraped from the Horseracing Wrongs website in [etl/1-1_horseracing_wrongs.py](etl/1-1_horseracing_wrongs.py), and saved at [data/source/etl_1-1_horseracing_wrongs.csv](data/source/etl_1-1_horseracing_wrongs.csv).

 ##### **Racetrack types**

-Battuello also provided us with information on what kinds of horses raced at each racetrack.
+Battuello also provided us with information on what kinds of horses race at each racetrack.
 We reformatted that data and added information on additional tracks that had closed down.
-That information is saved at [manual/racetrack_types.xlsx](data/manual/racetrack_types.xlsx).
-(Key: T = Thoroughbred, Q = Quarter Horse, H = Harness) In some cases, we found Quarterhorses that had died at tracks that were labelled as Thoroughbred-only, or vice versa.
+(Key: T = Thoroughbred, Q = Quarter Horse, H = Harness) In some cases, we found Quarterhorses that had died at tracks that were originally labelled as Thoroughbred-only, or vice versa.
 In those cases, we manually adjusted the database.
 We also manually added and looked up tracks that were not part of this list.

+That information is saved at [manual/racetrack_types.xlsx](data/manual/racetrack_types.xlsx).

 #### **Equibase**

 The horseracing site Equibase publishes [leaderboards](https://www.equibase.com/stats/View.cfm?tf=year&tb=horse) of horses by foaling year.
 We used data pulled from the leaderboards to help identify horses as thoroughbreds or quarter horses.

-These files are saved at [source/equibase_QH.csv](data/source/equibase_QH.csv) and [source/equibase_TB.csv](data/source/equibase_TB.csv)
+This data -- limited to the data we are using (the horse's name and foaling year) -- is saved at [source/equibase_QH.csv](data/source/equibase_QH.csv) and [source/equibase_TB.csv](data/source/equibase_TB.csv)

 #### **Pedigree Query**

 As a secondary data source on horse breed, we searched for the horses in Horseracing Wrongs in [Pedigree Query](https://www.pedigreequery.com/).
-This helps us classify thoroughbred horses that aren't present in Equibase's leaderboards, some of whom never raced.
+This helps us classify thoroughbred horses that aren't present in Equibase's leaderboards, some of whom died in training before they could ever race.

 This data is saved at:
 [source/pedigree_query.csv](data/source/pedigree_query.csv)